 War time and mail

-In another case in 1917 it was reported that a large crowd attended a hearing at the Albany Courthouse over the fate of two men.
-They had been arrested in connection with allegations of theft of registered mail containing money and valuables on the ship Indarra during its voyage from Sydney to Albany.
+A hearing at the Albany Courthouse in 1917 about the fate of two men attracted a large crowd over the fate of two men.
+They had been arrested in connection with allegations of theft of registered mail.
+The mail contained money and valuables on the ship Indarra during its voyage from Sydney to Albany.
 The pair were held on remand for a further period until sentencing.7

-1. From a phamphlet The Amity Trail, Central District Heritage Trail 1, City of Albany and WA Museum.
+1. From a pamphlet The Amity Trail, Central District Heritage Trail 1, City of Albany and WA Museum.

 2. Coolgardie Miner, 30 Dec 1896.